milvus-io/milvus/docs/design_docs/segcore/segment_growing.md

 ## SegmentGrowingImpl internal

-1. SegcoreConfig: contains parameters for Segcore，it has to be speficied before create segment
+1. SegcoreConfig: contains parameters for Segcore，it has to be specified before create segment
 2. InsertRecord: inserted data put to here
 3. DeleteRecord: wait for delete implementation
 4. IndexingRecord: contains data with small index